Articles for specific Landing Page Builders

 "My page builder lets me add code to "header", "footer", or "body".
 Which should I choose?"

-Header is best but the other options work too.
+The header is best but the other options work too.

 "If I add Deadline Funnel's code to all the pages of my site, is that OK?"